Grants

 The goal of the SIP grants program is to overcome challenges that currently limit the application of innovative silviculture across BC through knowledge creation and knowledge sharing.
 The grants program will support research and extension projects that align with SIP mission and values and priorities identified at the Knowledge Summit (March 2023).

-We are currently accepting applications for two grants: Innovation in Action and Capacity Building.
+We offer two grants: Innovation in Action and Capacity Building.
 These grants will support learning from action, implementing initiatives and trials with multiple value objectives and data-driven learning opportunities.
 They will support practitioners to develop relationships, receive mentorship and training, and translate knowledge into action.
-Register for the information session webinar on September 24 from 12:00-1:30 PM (PST).
+Applications are currently closed and successful applicants will be contacted shortly.

 Innovation in Action